-By asking the question "Is Luisa here?" guests in bars and clubs can raise the attention of the staff of the participating location.
-It is used as a code to get help in case of harassment, threat or fear of assault without further explanation.
 The code question was established with the purpose of making it easier for those affected to ask for help not of hiding their intention to do so.
-The appropriate offer of help - for example whether friends should be called, personal belongings should be gathered, an escort to a taxi is needed or the police should be informed - can then be discussed in a private space such as the staffroom.
+The appropriate offer of help for example whether friends should be called, personal belongings should be gathered, an escort to a taxi is needed or the police should be informed - can then be discussed in a private space such as the staffroom.
 Well visible poster and flyer in restaurants and bars as well as stickers on mirrors and doors in the women's toilet raise awareness of the campaign.

 In Bonn, 10 more locations are taking part in the campaign.

-11. Old cemetery Bornheimer Straße, 53111 Bonn 50°44'08.8"N 7°05'26.7"E
+Station 11: Old Cemetery Bornheimer Straße, 53111 Bonn 50°44'08.8"N 7°05'26.7"E

-The most famous monument of the Old Cemeterv is the tomb of Clara and Robert Schumann.
-In Clara Schumann we meet a woman who in the 19th century steadfastly asserted herself as a pianist and composer in a man's world and who is known by (almost) every person that grew up in Germany and is older than her/his mid-twenties - because Clara Schumann was the face on the front of the 100 DM note until 2002.
+The most famous monument of the Old Cemetery is the tomb of Clara and Robert Schumann.
+In Clara Schumann we meet a woman who in the 19th century steadfastly asserted herself as a pianist and composer in a man's world and who is known by (almost) every person that grew up in Germany and is older than her/his midtwenties - because Clara Schumann was the face on the front of the 100 DM note until 2002.

 On the back of the note was a grand piano that Clara had received as a "souvenir" from the Viennese piano maker Conrad Graf in 1838.
 Especially the performances in Vienna during this concert season (1837/38) led to unprecedented successes and to the international breakthrough of the then eighteen-year-old Clara Wieck.
-Among others, she was appointed imperial-royal chamber virtuoso by Emperor Ferdinand I. In her young years, Clara mainly performed pieces written by the popular composers of that time (Chopin, Bartholdy, Beethoven, Bach, Schubert).
-Today, her pieces of music can also be found online, for example on Spotify.
+Among others, she was appointed imperial-royal chamber virtuoso by Emperor Ferdinand L